Response of wavelength-shifting and scintillating-wavelength-shifting fibers to ionizing radiation: Fiber response measurements

 Figure~\ref{fig: beta_sum_fitting} presents the mean number of photoelectrons (p.e.) detected by SiPMs for the three fibers.
 A low statistical uncertainty of the mean is achieved by a 10-minute measurement at each source position, thus comprising tens of thousands of events.
 The left column of the figure, panels (a), (c) and (e), shows raw mean data, while the right column, panels (b), (d) and (f), shows the corresponding double-exponential fits.
 The fits follow the functional form:

-where $I$ is the number of photoelectrons (p.e.) recorded by the SiPM, and $x$ is the distance between the radiation source and the SiPM. $I_{\text{long}}$, $I_{\text{short}}$, $\lambda_{\text{long}}$, and $\lambda_{\text{short}}$ denote long and short components of the light yields and attenuation lengths.
-It is common in the literature and various applications that only $\lambda_{\text{long}}$ is used as ``the fiber attenuation length''.
-However, at shorter distances a double-exponent function provides a much better description of the light yield~\cite{MINOS-Michael:2008bc,Avvakumov:2005ww}.
+where $I$ is the number of photoelectrons (p.e.) recorded by the SiPM, and $x$ is the distance between the radiation source and the SiPM. $I_{\text{long}}$, $I_{\text{short}}$, $\lambda_{\text{long}}$, and $\lambda_{\text{short}}$ denote the long and short components of the light yield and attenuation length.
+An equivalent parameterization is also commonly written as $I(x)=I_{0}\left[\alpha e^{-x/\lambda_{\text{long}}}+(1-\alpha)e^{-x/_{\text{short}}}\right]$, where $\alpha$ is a constant mixing factor~\cite{Kodama2024}.
+In this notation, $I_{0}\alpha$ and $I_{0}(1-\alpha)$ correspond to $I_{\text{long}}$ and $I_{\text{short}}$, respectively, in Eq.~(\ref{formula}).
+We have evaluated this approach, and it provided the same quality fit of our data.
+In some cases, an effective single attenuation length is reported from a single-exponential fit over a selected distance range, often focusing on distances beyond the short-distance region (e.g., 0.3--1.2\,m~\cite{Alekseev2022}, or 1.0--2.8\,m~\cite{Barbosa2013}).
+However, at shorter distances, a double-exponential function provides a better description of the light yield~\cite{MINOS-Michael:2008bc,Avvakumov:2005ww}.

 For BCF-91A (Figure~\ref{fig: beta_sum_fitting}a), the blue, red, and green lines represent channel 1 (CH1) or SiPM left, channel 2 (CH2) or SiPM right, and their sum, respectively, exhibiting a symmetric dependence on the distance to the radioactive source.
-The light attenuation is well described by a double-exponential function.
+The light attenuation is well described by a double-exponential function as shown in Figure~\ref{fig: beta_sum_fitting}b.

 By extrapolating the fits to the zero point of the x-axis (the source position relative to each SiPM), we estimate the light yield at $x = 0$ for a given fiber, following a framework similar to that established in previous studies~\cite{Moszynski2014, Moszynski2013}.